peeraponw/Disaster_response/README.md

 # Disaster Response Pipeline Project
+This project is a part of Udemy's Data Science Nanodegree.
+The concept of this project is to classify incoming texts during disaster.
+The classified results can lead to better understanding and better preparation of corresponding parties during the fatal situations.
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.